 2013-14: Motte skated in 34 of 35 games as an 18-year-old freshman at the University of Michigan.
 He scored 9 goals with 9 assists and was plus-9 with 22 penalty minutes.
 Michigan finished third in the first-year Big Ten Hockey Conference but did not receive an NCAA tournament bid after falling to Penn State, 2-1, in double overtime in the conference tournament quarterfinals.

-For what Tyler Motte lacks in size or skill, he makes up for with his hustle and hockey sense.
-Motte is a strong skater and moves around the ice with ease.
-His offensive game is not all that flashy, but he works well with his linemates and knows where to go to score.
-Motte has been a productive player at the junior level and below, but he will need to improve his shot and add strength to have the same impact at the college level.
-He proved to be an excellent penalty-killer at the 2013 U18 World Junior Championships and is more than willing to fill the role of a checking line forward.
-Although he is undersized, Motte fits perfectly into the "speed, hockey sense, and character" mantra of the Blackahwks front office.
+Motte makes up for his lacks in size and slightly above average technical skills with hustle and hockey sense.
+He is a strong skater and moves around the ice with ease.
+His offensive game is not flashy but he works well with his linemates and knows where to go to score.
+Motte continues to improve his shot and add strength at the college level and must continue to do so to play pro hockey.
+He is strong on the penalty kill and is a willing checking line forward.
+Motte, despite his lack of stature, fits the "speed, hockey sense, and character" mantra of the Blackhawks' front office.